Get Back to Walking Without Pain: A Guide to Hip Bursitis

 Conservative Treatments

-Nonsteroidal anti-inflammatory drugs (NSAIDs): Help manage pain and swelling
+Nonsteroidal anti-inflammatory drugs (NSAIDs): Help manage pain and swelling effectively.

 Injections